 In Dallas-Fort Worth, you can expect a wood fence to hold its own for about 10-15 years.
 Now, it won’t always look as pristine as the day you had it installed, but it will be functional.
 Just like most natural substances, if you are attentive and give it some love and fresh staining along the way, it will serve you well.
 Ongoing maintenance is essential based on the extreme heat in Texas.
 One last caveat is we do get our share of torrential winds and hail so that nothing will protect a fence from an Act of God.

 Peak Roofing & Construction guarantees the craftsmanship on the #1 grade fences we install for five years.

-In an ideal world, everyone who is going to be part of the exterior paint decision-making process should be present when meeting with painting companies.
+In an ideal world, everyone who will be part of the exterior paint decision-making process should be present when meeting with painting companies.
 This helps to get everyone’s input and get all your questions answered upfront.
-However, we realize in today’s world this isn’t always possible, so the best plan is to talk through the project together beforehand including:
+However, we realize in today’s world this isn’t always possible, so the best plan is to talk through the project together beforehand, including:

 - Deciding what color and finish you want in what areas.
 For instance, do you prefer your gutters to match or contrast?

 - Are there things you did not like the last time you painted?
 Things you wish had been done differently?

 Some painting contractors only use one type of paint.
 But we love offering our customers options.
 For example, for exterior painting, we use professional quality paints from Sherwin Williams and PPG.
 However, if you prefer another brand that we can source locally, we will discuss it with you.